 If you don’t have an air-fryer you can still make this recipe.
 Either slice up a bunch of shallots and fry them in 1 tablespoon each butter and olive oil until crispy or buy the store-bought crispy fried onion topping.
 No judgement here.

-Trim and cut the green beans in half.
+Trim and cut 1-1/2 pounds green beans in half.
 Once the water is boiling, add all of the green beans and simmer for 6 minutes or until bright green and just starting to become tender.

 Transfer the green beans to the waiting colander in the ice bath.
 When they are cool to touch, remove the strainer holding the green beans and drain well.
 Set these off to the side for a moment.

-Next melt, 2 tablespoons of butter in a large skillet over medium-low heat.
+Melt 2 tablespoons of butter in a large, deep-sided skillet over medium-low heat.

-Add the shallots with a pinch of kosher salt and sauté until tender, about 5 minutes.
+To the butter, add 1 diced shallot with a pinch of kosher salt and sauté until tender, about 5 minutes.

-Next add in all of the sliced mushrooms.
-Stir and cook until just tender, about 5 to 8 minutes.
-Then add the garlic and cook for 1 to 2 minutes.
+To that, add in 8 ounces of sliced mushrooms.
+Stir and cook until just tender, about 5 to 8 minutes, before adding in the 2 small cloves of garlic that have been minced.
+Cook for 1 to 2 minutes.

-I’m using cremini mushrooms, but button would work too.
+As far as what mushrooms to use, I’m using cremini mushrooms, but white button would work too.

 Stir in 1/3 cup freshly grated parmesan cheese.